kjingers/SystemDesignNotes/README.md

 * Since data is not normalized, there is risk of inconsistent data
 * No support for ACID transactions.
 Claims often have limitations and stipulations

+### Time Series DB

+Some of the popular time-series databases used in the industry are **Influx DB, Timescale DB, Prometheus, etc.**

+Examples:
+* IBM uses Influx DB to run analytics for real-time cognitive fraud detection.
+* Spiio uses Influx DB to remotely monitor vertical lining green walls and plant installations.